So, we get asked pretty frequently, you know, what’s the difference between normal wear and tear and what’s a resident charge.

 I would strongly encourage anybody that’s watching this to set up some kind of system like this.

-So that way, you know, worst-case scenario if, you know, a tenant disposition dispute winds up in front of a judge then you’ve got something in writing that kind of shows, you know what exactly the house looked like, you know, whenever you locked it.
+So that way, you know, worst-case scenario if, you know, a resident disposition dispute winds up in front of a judge then you’ve got something in writing that kind of shows, you know what exactly the house looked like, you know, whenever you locked it.

 It’s got a section for every room in the house.